 Tours include a walk in the visitor center and hatchery nursery providing several opportunities to view salmon.
 Also included, is a beautiful stroll through the grounds.
 Picnic tables are available in various locations to picnic on the hatchery property where you can observe wildlife and enjoy the smell and sounds of nature at its best.
 Call 509-996-2424 for more information.

 New Adult Holding Pond

-Construction of the new Spawning Facility at Winthrop NFH is complete.
-The facility is up and running for the collection of 2012 spring Chinook salmon.
+Our new Spawning Facility at Winthrop NFH was completed in 2012.
 Visitors are able to observe salmon through a viewing window below the water line as well as watch spawning operations from a designated visitors room.

 Increased PIT tagging

 PIT tagging helps biologists evaluate and study current fish programs.
 Winthrop increased PIT tagging to evaluate differences between 1-year steelhead and 2-year steelhead smolt programs.
 The two groups now receive 15,000 PIT tags each prior to release.

 The increased number of PIT tags will improve the accuracy of survival and out migration time estimates and help to determine any significant differences or benefits in rearing steelhead smolts for an additional year at the hatchery.
 The natural steelhead in the Methow River are primarily 2-year old smolts when they migrate to the ocean, so the hatchery is trying to determine the best rearing strategy in the hatchery environment in order to maximize out migration rates and adult return rates.

 Winthrop National Fish Hatchery Review